 More than 2 billion people worldwide practised the faith of Islam by 2020, marking a sharp increase of 347 million people since 2010.
 With 2030 just a few years away, the number of people practising Islam continues to rise.
 According to a study by the Pew Research Centre, Muslims are the second-largest religious group in the world, following Christians.

 Born in Lebanon to parents of Jewish origin, Saad expressed that dividing Islam into several categories is not an ideal approach.
-He described this process as misleading and remarked, “It is a misnomer to constantly come up with qualifiers before the word Islam.”
-Saad further explained his position by stating that Islam and Islamism are not different; rather, the latter is a part of Islam itself.
+He said, “It is a misnomer to constantly come up with qualifiers before the word Islam, and let me explain why that is.
+There is no separate Islam and no separate Islamism.
+Islamism is part of Islam.”

 See Also: What is wrong with our Western leaders?
 Ayaan Hirsi Ali Warns Radical Islamism Has Evolved Into a Deeper Ideological Threat

-The Canadian marketing professor has authored several books, including The Saad Truth About Happiness: 8 Secrets for Leading the Good Life (2023), Suicidal Empathy: Dying to Be Kind (2026).
+The Canadian marketing professor has authored several books, including The Saad Truth About Happiness: 8 Secrets for Leading the Good Life (2023) and Suicidal Empathy: Dying to Be Kind (2026).
 Saad is also an active advocate for the integration of evolutionary psychology into marketing and consumer behaviour.

 Suggested Reading: